They saved to buy their own mobile homes. Then the land beneath them was sold to an investor. - NewsBreak

 Texas AG’s office sends mixed signals about whether it can fine nonprofits that pay for out-of-state abortions

+Sign up for The Brief, our daily newsletter that keeps readers up to speed on the most essential Texas news.
 A federal judge heard arguments Tuesday about Texas Attorney General Ken Paxton’s role in enforcing the state’s abortion laws — and whether Paxton should be called to the stand to explain things himself.
-The lawsuit was brought by a group of nonprofits, called abortion funds, that help...

 NBC News